-Joseph Schooling: Singapore Olympic star suspended over cannabis scandal
+Joseph Schooling: Singapore Olympic star suspended for taking cannabis in Vietnam

 By Melissa Zhu